Do you know what this is?

 This, my friend, is one of the greatest examples of content marketing of all time.

-Because content marketing is all about storytelling – and humans have told stories for as long as they can speak.
+Because content marketing is all about storytelling – and humans have told stories for as long as they could speak.

-When Hasbro and Marvel cooperated to launch their comic book series “G.I.
-Joe – A Real American Hero!”, in 1982, all they wanted was to create what Kenner Star Wars action figures already had – a rich back story for their action toys.
+When Hasbro and Marvel cooperated to launch their comic book series, “G.I.
+Joe – A Real American Hero!”, in 1982, all that they wanted was to create what Kenner Toy Company’s Star Wars action figures already had – a rich back story for their action toys.

-Within 2 months of releasing the first comic book, which contained 2 short stories, about 20% of boys between the age of 5 and 12 had 2 or more G.I.
+Within 2 months of releasing the first comic book, about 20% of boys between the age of 5 and 12 had 2 or more G.I.
 Joe toys.
+And, the comic book only had 2 stories.

-How’s that for using content to market your product?
+How’s that for using content to market a product?

-But a lot has changed since then and what worked back in the 80’s won’t necessarily work in 2015.
+But, a lot has changed since then and what worked back in the 80’s won’t necessarily work today.

-So let’s take a look at what content marketing means in 2015.
+So, let’s take a look at what content marketing means now.

 According to the Content Marketing Institute, content marketing is defined as:

-It means that content marketing is a long-term strategy, based on building a strong relationship with your customers by giving them valuable content on a consistent basis, which is highly relevant to them.
+It means that content marketing is a long-term strategy, based on building a strong relationship with your customers, by giving them valuable content that is highly relevant to them on a consistent basis.

-In contrast to one-off advertising content marketing shows you actually care about your customers and in 2015 they sure want to feel cared about, since the world is louder and noisier than ever before and attention is our most valuable resource.
+In contrast to one-off advertising, content marketing shows that you actually care about your customers and today, more than ever, they sure want to feel cared about, because the world is louder and noisier than ever before and attention is our most valuable resource.

-Keep that in mind while we take a look at what kinds of content marketing there are.
+Keep that in mind, while we take a look at what types of content marketing there are.

-When Joe Pulizzi founded the Content Marketing Institute in 2010, I don’t think he knew exactly how a) spot on he would be and b) how successful CMI would become.
+When Joe Pulizzi founded the Content Marketing Institute, in 2010, I don’t think he knew exactly how spot on he would be, let alone how successful CMI would become.

-In 2015 they are one of the top resources when it comes to content marketing statistics and they’ve created a great video overview of the evolution of content marketing:
+In 2015, they were one of the top resources, when it comes to content marketing statistics.
+And, they’ve created a great video overview of the evolution of content marketing:

 The History of Content Marketing: